The Long Run Aggregate Supply Curve Is

 The long run aggregate supply curve, often abbreviated as LRAS, illustrates the maximum potential output an economy can produce when there are no supply-side constraints.
 In this framework, "long run" refers to a period sufficient enough for all input prices and wages to fully adjust to any changes in the overall price level.
 When the economy operates on this curve, it is said to be at "full employment" or "potential GDP"—the level of output that can be sustained without triggering inflationary pressures.

 The vertical nature of the LRAS curve is not arbitrary.
-It reflects the classical economic assumption that in the long run, the quantity of goods and services produced depends on the economy's productive resources rather than on nominal variables like prices or wages.
-If you were to graph this curve, you would see a straight vertical line at the level of potential GDP, meaning that regardless of whether the price level is high or low, the economy's output remains the same in the long run Small thing, real impact..
+Even so, it reflects the classical economic assumption that in the long run, the quantity of goods and services produced depends on the economy's productive resources rather than on nominal variables like prices or wages.
+If you were to graph this curve, you would see a straight vertical line at the level of potential GDP, meaning that regardless of whether the price level is high or low, the economy's output remains the same in the long run.

 Why Is the LRAS Curve Vertical?

 Understanding why the long run aggregate supply curve is vertical requires grasping the core distinction between nominal and real variables.
-In the long run, wages and other input prices are fully flexible—they rise and fall in response to changes in the price level.
+Practically speaking, in the long run, wages and other input prices are fully flexible—they rise and fall in response to changes in the price level.
 This process is known as wage-price flexibility.

 Consider what happens when the price level increases.
-Think about it: eventually, these higher costs offset the benefits of higher output prices, returning profits to their original level.
-That said, as time passes, workers demand higher wages to compensate for the increased cost of living, and suppliers raise their prices for raw materials and other inputs.
 At first, businesses might appear to benefit from higher output prices while their costs remain fixed in the short run.
-This means firms have no incentive to produce more output, and the economy returns to its potential GDP.
+On the flip side, as time passes, workers demand higher wages to compensate for the increased cost of living, and suppliers raise their prices for raw materials and other inputs.
+Eventually, these higher costs offset the benefits of higher output prices, returning profits to their original level.
+As a result, firms have no incentive to produce more output, and the economy returns to its potential GDP Simple as that..

 This adjustment mechanism means that changes in the price level cannot influence the real output of the economy in the long run.
 The vertical LRAS curve captures this fundamental truth: nominal shocks may affect output temporarily, but the economy always gravitates back toward its productive capacity.